ultraschemer-microweb/microweb/README.md

 If everything is OK, you can see the new tables in database:

 ![new tables](new-tables.png)

+A table for text documents has been added only as an extra _migration/database mapping_ example.
+This table will be mapped but no Business Rules will be defined for it.

 ### 5.1.4.
 Database Mapping and Hibernate
 Microweb uses [Hibernate ](http://hibernate.org/) as its ORM.
 Hibernate is a very known Java ORM and Framework, and lots of tutorials about it exist online, so we won't bother to present this tool.
 We assume you know how to use Hibernate correctly, to read and understand this tutorial section.